tucsonlabs/ansible-playbook-wordpress-nginx/README.md

 ### 1. Configure your web server for ssh

 Allow connections from your development machine to the web server over ssh.
-If you're using vagrant edit your config to add these lines so you can connect to the machine over ssh through a specific IP address rather than using `vagrant ssh`:
+If you're using vagrant add these lines to your **Vagrantfile**:

 ```
 config.vm.network :forwarded_port, guest: 80, host: 4567
 config.vm.network "private_network", ip: "192.168.100.10"
 ```

-`"192.168.100.10"` can be swapped out for a different IP, but make sure it matches whatever is set in your ansible inventory file.
+This allows a connection to the machine over ssh on the specified IP address. `"192.168.100.10"` can be swapped out for a different IP, but make sure it matches whatever is set in your ansible inventory file.
 Verify that you're able to ssh into the machine:

 `ssh vagrant@192.168.100.10`